spazmodius/logger/README.md

  This is the root of a "family" of loggers that all will write to the same output stream.

  This base logger has empty meta (`{}`).
  Its signature is an optional object `fields`, whose JSON-serializable properties will be included as fields in the line of JSON.
-(Its stringify function is, in fact, [`Logger.stringifiers.fields`](#loggerstringifiersfields-fields-).)
+(Its stringify function is, in fact, [`Logger.stringify.fields`](#loggerstringifyfields-fields-).)

 Example:
 ```js